Bradley Cooper: Media image and artistry

 Cooper cites actor Daniel Day-Lewis as his favorite.
 Films that had influences include the French romantic drama Hiroshima mon amour (1959), the coming-of-age feature The Loneliness of the Long Distance Runner (1962), the war films The Deer Hunter (1978) and Apocalypse Now (1979), The Elephant Man (1980), and comedies featuring Richard Pryor.
 Reviewing his performances in Licorice Pizza and Nightmare Alley, critic Charles Bramesco likened Cooper's screen persona to Joseph Merrick, a severely deformed man in the Victorian era, whom Cooper played in the 2014 Broadway play The Elephant Man.
 Bramesco wrote:

 [Merrick] declined external help and instead conjured a certain animalistic quality from within himself to be measured against his core humanity.
 That negotiation between civility and our baser impulses – the ego versus the id, for the psychoanalytically inclined – forms the foundation of Cooper's classical leading-man screen persona.
 One of our last true movie stars has spent the majority of his career reiterating the internal tension of the role he's clung to like Rosebud, coaxing out the troubled chaos from within put-together men.

 Cooper's sex appeal has been picked up by several media outlets, including People magazine, which named him Sexiest Man Alive in 2011.
 He was initially uncomfortable with the accolade, but later found it funny.
 In a June 2011 interview with Esquire, Cooper said, "Fall in love with my looks, fine, but stay with me for my talent."
 Also that year, he was dubbed International Man of the Year by GQ and appeared in AskMen's 49 most influential men.
 He ranked tenth on Empires list of the 100 Sexiest Movie Stars in 2013.

 He was one of the highest-paid actors in the world from 2013 to 2015 and in 2019, earning $28million, $46million, $41.5million, and $57million, respectively.
 Forbes ranked him first on their Celebrity 100: Ones To Watch list in 2013.
 In 2014, 2015, and 2019, he was featured on Celebrity 100, a list based on the income and popularity of celebrities, as selected annually by Forbes.
 Time magazine named him one of the 100 most influential people in the world in 2015.
 Cooper's films have earned a total of $13billion worldwide.

 Acting credits and awards

 Cooper has received one BAFTA, one Screen Actors Guild Award, and three Grammy Awards.
-He has been nominated for twelve Academy Awards, six Golden Globe Awards, and one Tony Award.
-According to the review aggregator website Rotten Tomatoes and box-office website Box Office Mojo, Cooper's most critically and commercially successful films include Wedding Crashers (2005), The Hangover (2009), Limitless (2011), Silver Linings Playbook (2012), American Hustle (2013), Guardians of the Galaxy (2014), American Sniper (2014) and A Star Is Born (2018).
-Among his stage roles, he has appeared in a Broadway revival of The Elephant Man (2014–2015), for which he was nominated for a Tony Award for Best Actor in a Play.
+He has been nominated for 12 Academy Awards, six Golden Globe Awards, and one Tony Award.
+According to the review aggregator website Rotten Tomatoes and box-office website Box Office Mojo, Cooper's most critically and commercially successful films include Wedding Crashers (2005), The Hangover (2009), Limitless (2011), Silver Linings Playbook (2012), American Hustle (2013), Guardians of the Galaxy (2014), American Sniper (2014), and A Star Is Born (2018).
+Among his stage roles, he appeared in a Broadway revival of The Elephant Man (2014–2015), for which he was nominated for a Tony Award for Best Actor in a Play.